PwC Privacy Policy

 Security of personal information

 PwC will endeavour to take all reasonable steps to keep secure any information which we hold about you, whether electronically or in hard-copy, and to keep this information accurate and up to date.
-We also require our employees and data processors to respect the confidentiality of any personal information held by PwC.
+We also require our employees and third-party providers to respect the confidentiality of any personal information they may have access to.

 back to top